jonathan-kee/DNS-Container/linux/selfhost-runner/readme.md

 Question: Will write workflow file be different now that self hosted?
 Answer: I think the best way to find out is to write pwd command, so that your path is precise

+*** It's kind of interesting to see theory (from kodekloud's foundation) come to life, because I was aware of the theory at the beginning ***
+*** Before you jump to any conclusion, try to setup the DNS container outside the vm first, could be networking issue ***
+*** Try to setup DNS now ***
+^
+Is the DNS outside the VM or inside the VM?
+^
+If I do port mapping, it does not matter I guess.

+Question: What is port 53 & 953 for Bind9 DNS?

+Question: The thing that confuses me about the Bind9 DNS files are the mix of different IP addreses like 172.17.0.3 for the Nameserver & 127.0.0.1 for the Apache server.

+Question: What is the command vagrant did the port mapping?
+Answer: vagrant port